 How Much Does Air Conditioning Service Cost?

-Not only does air conditioning help you to stay comfortable, it’s also a health necessity through the heat of summer.
-Unfortunately, when the chilly air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re don’t have time to call around for a few days.
+Not only does your air conditioner help you to stay comfortable, it’s also crucial for your health when we’re here in the heat of summer.
+Unfortunately, when the chilly air suddenly isn’t blowing or your air conditioner won’t start up at all, you’re don’t have time to call around for several days.

-When your air conditioning breaks down in the middle of the summer, you don’t always have time to shop around for different quotes or research what you can expect to pay.
-Not being sure how much you can expect to pay when the air conditioner service expert knocks on your door can be intimidating, so we’re here to show you some price ranges on some common services so you won’t be caught off guard when Winnipeg Supply Service Experts shows up to get you cooling again.
+When your air conditioning goes out in the middle of the summer, you don’t always have time to look around for competing quotes or research average costs.
+Not knowing how much you can expect to pay when the AC service tech arrives can be scary, so we’re here with a few price ranges on some basic services so you won’t be surprised when Service Experts Heating, Air Conditioning & Plumbing arrives to get you up and running again.

 1. Refrigerant Leak Detection & Repair: $150 - $500